Whenever I see 0% APR financing, I stare at the terms and conditions like a young Indiana Jones in Raiders of the Lost Ark:

 If you miss a payment to your buy now, pay later lender, your credit score isn’t the only thing impacted.

 The next “booby trap” you trigger is a rather nasty twofer: late fees and/or high APR.
-Miss a payment and Klarna will instantly add $7 to your next payment.
-With Afterpay it’s $10.
+Miss a payment and Klarna will instantly add up to $7 to your next payment.
+With Afterpay, it’s up to $8.

 Let’s say you buy a $500 Coach purse on your credit card.
 The purse arrives damaged, so you request a return.
 Coach sends you a label, you send it back, and as soon as they see it’s in the mail, they credit $500 back to your card.
 Easy.

 Now let’s say you financed the purse instead using BNPL.

 You paid $125 upfront, returned the purse, and your $125 doesn’t come back.

 That’s because Coach needs to credit your buy now, pay later lender, who then credits you.